 - Weight loss

-Most pet care websites will advise you to feed your cat ‘high quality’ protein because it’s easier for them to digest.
+Most pet websites will advise you to feed your cat high-quality protein because it’s easier to digest.
 But what is meant by high-quality protein?

-For example, look for labels that contain: ‘chicken,’ ‘lamb,’ ‘rabbit,’ ‘pig’s heart,’ ‘pig’s liver’ etc., at the top of the ingredients list (as opposed to ‘meat meal’ or ‘byproducts’).
+Look for labels that contain ‘chicken,’ ‘lamb,’ ‘rabbit,’ ‘pig’s heart,’ ‘pig’s liver’ etc, at the top of the ingredients list, as opposed to ‘meat meal’ or ‘by-products.’
 Studies have shown that muscle meats and organs are highly digestible forms of protein for cats.

 Is ‘Meat Meal’ Digestible for My Cat?

 If you see ‘meat meal’ written on the ingredients label, this means that the protein has been rendered.
 Rendering involves heating the animal flesh to a very high temperature to remove excess moisture and fat, thereby creating a concentrated form of protein.

 In some ways, this is good because it makes the product more cost-effective and easy to transport.
 However, it’s thought that ‘meal’ is not as digestible as untreated meat.

 According to OUP, the rendering process can damage the integrity of lysine.